deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “A Royal Marine and JETS operator,” Wilde confirmed.
 He reached up and tapped beside his eye.
 “Until this happened, anyway.”

 “You certainly went with an obvious prosthetic,” Morwk commented.
 Bruuk duck-nodded, unconsciously.
-Wild’s right eye was glossy black with a misshapen white patch on the front for a pupil.
+Wilde’s right eye was glossy black with a misshapen white patch on the front for a pupil.
 As synthetic replacements went, it was unmissable.

 “It’s not even a prosthetic, mate.
 I caught boiling metal fragments to the face, all the way back to here.
 Totally fucked me up, cut my entire *face* to ribbons.
 The surgeons fixed me up...mostly.
 But the optic nerve was destroyed beyond all hope of regeneration.
 This bit of glass is purely cosmetic.”